racharyy/TED_HEM/README.md

-# Fairness in Rating Prediction by Awareness of  Verbal and Gesture Quality of Public Speeches
+# VaryFairyTED : A Fair in Rating Predictor for Public Speeches by Awareness of  Verbal and Gesture Quality
-Code for the paper *Fairness in Rating Prediction by Awareness of  Verbal and Gesture Quality of Public Speeches*
+Codes and appendix for the paper *VaryFairyTED : A Fair in Rating Predictor for Public Speeches by Awareness of  Verbal and Gesture Quality*

+## Appendix

+Additional figures and tables are added in the appendix.pdf file

 ## Create Environment